ODDITY TECH SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, July 30, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until September 17, 2024 to file lead plaintiff applications in a securities class action lawsuit against ODDITY Tech Ltd. (“Oddity” or the“Company”) (NasdaqGM: ODD), if they purchased the Company's securities between July 19, 2023 and May 20, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Aug.
+2, 2024 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until September 17, 2024 to file lead plaintiff applications in a securities class action lawsuit against ODDITY Tech Ltd. ("Oddity" or the "Company") (NasdaqGM: ODD), if they purchased the Company's securities between July 19, 2023 and May 20, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Eastern District of New York.

 What You May Do